f5devcentral/access-labs/class1/module2/lab01.rst

 Click on the "session ID" next to the active session.
 Note every session has a unique session id.
 Associated with it.
 This can be used for troubleshooting specific authentication problem.

-Once you click on the session id you wll be presented with a screen that is similar to the following.
+Once you click on the session id you will be presented with a screen that is similar to the following.

 |Lab1-Image20|

 Note that the screen will show all of the log messages associated with the session.
 This becomes useful if there is a problem authenticating users.

-The default log level shows limited "informational" messages but you can enable debug logging in the event that you need to increase the verbositiy of the logging on the APM policy.
-Note you should always turn off debug logging when you are finished with trouble shooting as debug level logging can generate a lot of messages that will fill up log files and could lead to disk issues in the event that lgging is set to logto the local Big-IP.
+The default log level shows limited "informational" messages but you can enable debug logging in the event that you need to increase the verbosity of the logging on the APM policy.
+Note you should always turn off debug logging when you are finished with trouble shooting as debug level logging can generate a lot of messages that will fill up log files and could lead to disk issues in the event that logging is set to log to the local Big-IP.

 Please review the following support article that details how to enable debug logging.